JohnCook17/Hack_day_04-10-2019/README.md

      * README exists, is not empty and or is empty
      * File is executable
      * If file has a new line
+If you are missing and requirement checks, we have you back! :)

 ![Req.
 Checker](check.png)